abretonc7s/hyperliquid-node-setup/README.md

 ## Data Location

+The node stores data in:
+- `~/hl/data/` (always, due to hardcoded paths in Hyperliquid binaries)
+- If installed outside home directory, this will be a symlink to `<install_path>/hl/`

-The node stores data in `~/hl/data/`.
-This directory will grow to ~100GB per day due to logs.
+The data directory will grow to ~100GB per day due to logs.

 ## Monitoring